Scorching heat, dry conditions stifle July 4 celebrations

 Bald eagles, the national bird of the United States, were nearly extinct before the government banned the pesticide DDT in 1972 and later brought the bird under federal protections.

-With the sun setting and clouds beginning to gather, visitors lay on blankets near their pitched flags and coolers filled with icy beverages.

-Shortly after 9 p.m.
-EDT (0100 GMT), fireworks launched over the Washington Monument thundered skyward as the National Symphony Orchestra simultaneously delivered a signature Independence Day rendition of Tchaikovsky’s “1812 Overture.”
+One of the biggest U.S. fireworks parties, held on Washington’s National Mall, will go ahead as planned on Wednesday, even after preparations on Tuesday night were abruptly interrupted when warnings of a severe thunderstorms forced police to evacuate the grounds of the Capitol.

-Earlier on the boardwalk at New York’s Coney Island, many were focused on Joey “Jaws” Chestnut as he captured his sixth straight win at the annual Nathan’s Famous hot dog eating contest.
+Hours before all eyes turn to the sky for fireworks, many were focused on Joey “Jaws” Chestnut as he captured his sixth straight win at the annual Nathan’s Famous hot dog eating contest on the boardwalk at New York’s Coney Island.

 Chestnut, 28, of San Jose, California, the No. 1-ranked eater in the world, scarfed down 68 hot dogs and buns in 10 minutes, enough to win $10,000 and the champion’s Mustard Yellow International Belt and to tie his own world record set in 2009.

 “I am going to be 45 years old this year.
-I wanted to eat my age,” Thomas said after the event.
+I wanted to eat my age,” she said after the event.

-Additional reporting by Mary Wisniewski in Chicago; Michelle Nichols in New York; Jim Wolf, Jeff Mason and John Crawley in Washington; Dave Warner in Pennsylvania; Mathew Murphy and Edith Honan in New York; Laura Zuckerman in Idaho and; Ben Berkowitz in Boston; Writing by Barbara Goldberg and David Bailey.
-Editing by Sandra Maler, Cynthia Osterman, Alex Dobuzinskis and Lisa Shumaker
+Additional reporting by Dave Warner, Mat Murphy, Jeff Mason, Jim Wolf, Edith Honan and Laura Zuckerman; Writing by Barbara Goldberg; Editing by Sandra Maler and Cynthia Osterman